Fredrum/retropiescripts/README.md

 systemctl restart bluetooth
 BREAKS
 --noplugin=sap
-WORKS when not also using --plugin=a2dp
+WORKS when NOT also using --plugin=a2dp

+BUT

+Keeping only
+ExecStart=/usr/lib/bluetooth/bluetoothd --noplugin=sap
+then manually in a shell doing kill bluetoothd sudo bluetoothd -P sap -n
+Actually got both DS4 and AirPods to connect.
+(They were already registered and paired)